AutoxingTech/axbot_rest_book/docs/reference/websocket.md

 ## Collected Barcode

 This topic is used to collect barcodes.
+It is a latched topic that remains active as long as the robot is running.
+If no barcode is detected, the status is `no_result`.
+If a barcode is detected and accurately recognized, the status is `ok`.
+If a barcode is detected but the target is too far away or at a bad angle, the status will be `too_far`, `unaligned_with_robot`, etc.

 ```json
 {